 Show/hide tax rates in Shopify

 There is also a difference in jurisdiction depending on the country of reference as to whether an applicable tax rate must already be displayed or charged on the product page or whether this is only done at checkout.
-In the USA, for example, the VAT is not shown on the product page.
-However, throughout Europe and the Asian region, it is.
+In the USA, for example, the value-added tax is not shown on the product page.
+However, this is the case throughout Europe and in the Asian region.

 Shopify can make the decision whether to display the tax rate or not based on the access country itself.
 You make this setting in the tax permissions under Settings > Taxes.
 To do this, you need to check "Include or not taxes depending on the customer's country".